jaguardado123/3326-lab-16/README.md

 ### Car Dealership

 Assume you are hired as a programmer at a Car Dealership.
-You open up their source code and to your shock, you realize the previous developrs didn't know OOP.
+You open up their source code and to your shock you realize the previous developrs didn't know OOP.

 This is the code you see...
 Shocking isn't it.